Electronic-Mango/rss-reader-telegram-bot/README.md

 ### Docker

 There's a Dockerfile in the repo, which builds the bot image using `python:3.12-slim` as the base image and installs dependencies via `uv`.
-You can set all configuration parameters using environment variables for Docker container, rather than modifying project files before building.
+You can set any configuration parameter using environment variables for Docker container, rather than modifying project files before building.

 Keep in mind, that running the bot in a Docker container might require changing DB IP address (as the default one is `localhost`) and possibly RSS feed links if you're using a self-hosted RSS feed, like [`RSS-Bridge`](https://github.com/RSS-Bridge/rss-bridge) or [`RSSHub`](https://github.com/DIYgod/RSSHub).

-When supplying configuration parameters, you can add a custom configuration YAML to a mounted volume and point to it via `CUSTOM_SETTINGS_PATH` environment variable in the container.
+When supplying configuration parameters, you can add custom configuration YAML files to a mounted volume and point to them with `CUSTOM_SETTINGS_PATH` in the container.
 This way configuration YAML with your bot token isn't inserted directly in the container.
-Also, you can provide custom configuration without modifying project files.
+You can also use `DEFAULT_SETTINGS_PATH` to replace the bundled default configuration file.

-You can in a similar way supply feed links.
+You can in a similar way supply feed links by overriding `RSS_FEEDS_YAML_FILENAME`.

 When deploying the bot via Docker I'd also recommend changing the path to persistence pickled file into a mounted volume.
 Otherwise, it will be stored directly in the container, and it will be removed with it.